Celebrating Valerie Thomas for Black History Month

 Want to Solve Problems Like Valerie Thomas?
 Get Osmo!

 Valerie Thomas saw every challenge as an opportunity to learn and innovate.
 Osmo encourages your child to look for opportunities just like Valerie.
 When kids get curious and find creative solutions to problems with Osmo, they find the innovator within themselves.
-Shop our wide range of educational games, STEM learning games, and interactive games for kids today!
+Shop our wide range of educational games, STEM education for kids, and interactive games for kids today!